DeShone Kizer: Green Bay Packers

-On March 14, 2018, Kizer was traded to the Green Bay Packers in exchange for Damarious Randall and a swap of both fourth and fifth-round draft picks.
+On March 14, 2018, Kizer was traded to the Packers in exchange for Damarious Randall and a swap of both fourth and fifth-round draft picks.

-On September 9, 2018, in Week 1, Kizer played in place of an injured Aaron Rodgers in the first and second quarters against the Chicago Bears.
-He threw for 55 yards and an interception, which was returned for a touchdown.
-Rodgers returned in the third quarter and led the Packers to a 24–23 victory.
-In the season finale against the Detroit Lions, Kizer played in relief of Rodgers, who had suffered a concussion, and threw for 132 yards and an interception as the Packers were shut-out by a score of 31–0.
+During the season-opener against the Chicago Bears, Kizer played in place of an injured Aaron Rodgers in the first and second quarters, throwing for 55 yards and an interception, which was returned for a touchdown, while also losing a fumble after being strip-sacked.
+Rodgers returned in the third quarter and led the Packers to a 24–23 comeback victory.
+In the regular-season finale against the Detroit Lions, Kizer played in relief of Rodgers, who had suffered a concussion, and threw for 132 yards and an interception as the Packers were shut-out by a score of 31–0.

-Kizer was released on August 31, 2019, as part of the final roster cuts.
+On August 31, 2019, Kizer was released as part of the final roster cuts.

 Oakland / Las Vegas Raiders

 On September 1, 2019, Kizer was claimed off waivers by the Oakland Raiders.

 On May 5, 2020, Kizer was waived by the relocated Las Vegas Raiders.
-He was re-signed to the Raiders practice squad on September 7, 2020, and was released on September 30.
+He was re-signed to the practice squad on September 7, and was released on September 30.

 Tennessee Titans

 On November 24, 2020, Kizer was signed to the Tennessee Titans practice squad.
 He was signed to a futures contract on January 11, 2021.

-Kizer entered the 2021 offseason as the third string quarterback competing with backup Logan Woodside for the No. 2 spot behind starter Ryan Tannehill.
+Kizer entered the 2021 offseason as the third-string quarterback competing with backup Logan Woodside for the No. 2 spot behind starter Ryan Tannehill.
 Kizer was released on August 5, 2021, after the Titans signed quarterback Matt Barkley.
-He was re-signed to the practice squad on November 26, 2021, but was released three days later.
+Kizer was re-signed to the practice squad on November 26, 2021, but was released three days later.

 NFL career statistics

 Personal life

-His father, Derek Kizer, played basketball at Bowling Green from 1987 to 1991.
+Kizer's father, Derek, played basketball at Bowling Green from 1987 to 1991.

 Kizer is the founder of One of None, an online marketplace that uses non-fungible tokens (NFTs) to authenticate its products.
-He is a member of ON_Discourse, a decentralized autonomous organization (DAO) that discusses technology and business.
+He is also a member of ON_Discourse, a decentralized autonomous organization (DAO) that discusses technology and business.